 Designed very much with video in mind, the G95 (known as the G90 outside North America) has a raft of features and functions that make it great for shooting YouTube content.
-Its new, smaller Panasonic G100 sibling is on the horizon, but until that arrives this remains a fine option thanks to features like in-body image stabilization (IBIS).
+Its new, smaller Panasonic G100 sibling is now here (see above), but this model is well worth considering because it offers in-body image stabilization (IBIS).

 The flip-out OLED touchscreen, headphone output, mic input, hotshoe, IBIS, weatherproof build and variety of video formats (which include V-Log L for perfectionists who want to dabble in post-shoot color grading) make it a powerful and versatile performer.

 There’s some evidence of rolling shutter at points, which you'll have to take some care to avoid.
 The G90 is also fairly pricey for a mid-range model, especially when bought with the (good quality) power zoom kit lens.
 That said, it’s easier on the wallet than Panasonic’s GH5 and GH5S video flagships, while offering many of the same benefits.

 Read the full review: Panasonic G95 / G90 review